SchneiderInfosystems/FB4D/README.md

 For authentication, **FB4D** currently supports email/password authentication and anonymous login.

 The library builds on the _Firebase REST-API_ and provides all functionality with synchronous and asynchronous methods for the usage within GUI application, services and background threads.
 Both frameworks _VCL_ and _Firemonkey_ are supported.
 The library is a pure source code library and relies on class interfaces.
-For clean and short code it supports fluent interface design.
+For clean and short application code it supports fluent interface design.

 ### Wiki